fenos/Notifynder/README.md

 - - -

-## Notification Queue ##
+## Notifications Queue ##

-Notifynder use a easily approch to get your queue work sending notifications, we all know that the notifications are strongly associated a queue so if you want enable automatically queue when send notifications, go in the **config.php**
+Notifynder use a easily approch to send notifications via queue.
+We all know that the notifications are strongly associated to a queue system.
+If you want enable automatically the queue when send notifications, go in the **config.php** file of the package

-change the queue value to **true** That's it!
+change the `queue` value to **true** That's it!
 (Obviously make sure your queue settings are correct) Every time you send a notification notifynder will push the job to a queue.

-if instead you have the queue enabled and you don't want send the notification throw queue but send it immediately. use the **sendNow()** method.
+if instead you have the queue enabled and you don't want send the notification via queue but send it immediately. use the **sendNow()** method.

 ~~~